Pecos League: History

 Before the 2025 season, the Amberjacks made a return while Marysville folded.
 A new expansion team, the Kansas City Hormigas was announced.
 The Santa Rosa Scuba Divers returned with the relocation of the Vallejo Seaweed, but it was short lived as they moved back to Vallejo to play as the Seaweed in June, 2025.

-The league will split the Mountain Division into a Mountain North and Mountain South for the 2025 season.
+The league split the Mountain Division into a Mountain North and Mountain South prior to the 2025 season.

+In 2026 the Kansas City Hormigas, Monterey Amberjacks and Vallejo Seaweed did not return.
+The Austin Weirdos returned to compete as a travel team in the Pacific division.
+The Grand Junction Razorback Suckers joined the Mountain North division as an expansion team.